 1. You suffer from low self-esteem

 If you’re naturally a little insecure and unsure of yourself, attention in a relationship could be the only way you feel you can bolster your self-worth.
+It often happens due to dysfunctional parenting where someone has never been encouraged or praised for any of their accomplishments as a child and was always shown down.
 And so, you go to any lengths to beg for attention in a relationship because it’s how you make yourself feel good.

 2. You’re lonely in your relationship

 Despite being in an ostensibly committed relationship, you constantly feel alone.
-You keep hearing that you should never beg a man for attention, but there’s no other way you can convince yourself that this actually is a relationship.
+You can feel lonely in a relationship because of your partner’s busy schedule, emotional unavailability, or fading interest.
+You keep hearing that you should never beg a man for attention or cling to a woman, but there’s no other way you can convince yourself that this actually is a relationship.

 3. You don’t have a strong support system

 How do I stop begging for attention in a relationship?
-9 Expert Tips
+9 Simple Ways

-So, you’re tired of begging for attention from your husband or your wife.
-We’ve got your back.
+In case, you’re tired of begging for attention from your husband or your wife, we’ve got your back.
 Here are some tips we’ve rounded up to help you stop seeking attention in a relationship:

 1. Nurture your own identity